 Total assets as of December 31, 2014 increased to $1.9 billion from $1.8 billion at December 31, 2013.
 For the year ended December 31, 2014, total loans held for investment increased $188.9 million or 15.1% with most of the growth providing new capital to NCCB’s commercial and cooperative housing members and customers.
 In addition, NCCB originated $1.1 billion in loans for sale and subsequently sold $1.2 billion of loans.

-Deposits increased slightly to $1.29 billion from $1.24 billion from December 31, 2012 to June 30, 2013.
+Deposits increased 9.8% to $1.44 billion as of December 31, 2014 from $1.31 billion at December 31, 2013.
 NCB continues to improve its overall cost of funding resulting in increased net interest margins and improved profitability.